John V. Luce

-John Victor Luce (21 May 1920 – 11 February 2011) was an Irish classicist, former professor and emeritus Fellow of Classics at Trinity College Dublin.
+John Victor Luce (21 May 1920 – 11 February 2011) was an Irish classicist, professor and Fellow of Classics at Trinity College Dublin.
 He was also the College's Public Orator between 1971 and 2005.

 Luce entered Trinity in 1938 to read Classics, and was elected a Scholar in his first year, a highly unusual achievement.
 He took a double Moderatorship in Classics and Philosophy and was awarded Gold Medals for both subjects.
 He was Auditor of the College Classical Society in 1942–43.
 He was elected a Fellow of Trinity in 1948 and served as Erasmus Smith's Professor of Oratory until 1989.

-John Luce was the son of Arthur Aston Luce, the longest serving fellow of TCD, nephew of Gordon Hannington Luce, the noted scholar of Burmese and Asian History and Bloomsbury group member, first cousin of Rex Warner, classicist and author of novels such as the Airodrome.
+John Luce was the son of Arthur Aston Luce, the longest serving fellow of TCD.
+He was also the nephew of Gordon Hannington Luce, the noted scholar of Burmese and Asian History and Bloomsbury group member, and first cousin of Rex Warner, classicist and author of novels such as The Aerodrome.

 An avid sportsman in his youth represented Ireland in Hockey in the 1940s, and also played Squash and Cricket.
 He was a keen Chess player and played for Rathmines Chess Club in the Leinster Leagues.